snippet-coder/Movie-Recommended-System/README.md

 Code to run the streamlit.ipynb: Streamlit app code to deploy the recommendation system as an interactive web app.

+.

+📊 Required Datasets
+To run the project, download the following datasets from Kaggle:

+TMDB 5000 Movies Dataset

+Download and extract:

+tmdb_5000_movies.csv

+tmdb_5000_credits.csv

+Place both CSV files in the root directory of the project (or update paths in the code accordingly).

 💡 Features
 Content-based movie recommendations using cosine similarity.